tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 The Arabic language shall be the approved language for explaining and interpreting any notice or disclosure provided by the issuer.
 In the event of any discrepancy between the Arabic and English versions, the Arabic version shall prevail.

-Any public disclosure must include information about the identity of the issuer and any Chapter persons related to the disclosure, the subject, date, and timing under the implementing regulations and market rules.
+Any public disclosure must include information about the identity of the issuer and any persons related to the disclosure, the subject, date, and timing under the implementing regulations and market rules.

 The issuer must be able to provide the market, upon a written request, with any of the following information related to any public disclosure: